devlyn37/Safety-Goggles/README.md

 ![Screen Shot 2021-11-30 at 2 58 41 PM](https://user-images.githubusercontent.com/17352012/144141661-6c069a51-cd77-4a70-995c-1dde716656db.png)

-with this, in combination with filtering, the goal of the site is to be a tool to help discover and share alpha and hopefully prevent some people from being tricked into fomo buying something.
+With this, in combination with filtering, the goal of the site is to be a tool to help discover and share alpha and hopefully prevent some people from being tricked.

 ## A Timeline View